Amoghx0/-Windows-Sysmon-Endpoint-Monitoring-with-Splunk-SIEM-and-Simulated-Attacker/README.md

 - How attacker activities manifest in logs and how to trace them.

-### Overall, this project strengthened my foundational knowledge in SOC operations, endpoint security, and adversary detection—critical skills for any role in cybersecurity, especially in threat detection and response.
+### Overall, this project strengthened my foundational knowledge in SOC operations, endpoint security.